-Any player who has an invading force that is has greater total power than the defending power gains 1 Victory Point, and the defending planet card (if it is intact) will take one damage.
+Any player who has an invading force that is has greater total power than the defending power gains 1 Victory Point, and the defending planet card (if it is intact) will take damage equal to the difference between Invading and Defending power.

 The power is totaled at every planet during every player's score phase- not just the Active Player's.
-If there are multiple players who have greater invading power at a planet, they all score a Victory Point and the defending planet card takes multiple points of damage.
+If there are multiple players who have greater invading power at a planet, they all score a Victory Point.